BeerRecipeFormats/Braumeister/README.md

 # Braumeister

-A companion app for home brewers.
+A description of this package.